Highlight Rows in Excel (Table of Contents)

 Things to Remember about Highlight Every other Row in Excel

-- In case you are using the excel table method or standard formatting option and if you need to enter new ROW within range, the shading for alternate ROW would not be done automatically.
+- In case you are using the excel table method or standard formatting option, and if you need to enter a new ROW within range, the shading for alternate ROW would not be done automatically.
 You need to do it manually.

 - The MOD function can be used for ROW’s and COLUMN’s as well.
 You need to modify the formula accordingly.